fardal/updatearxiv/README.md

 ### Requirements

 Python modules requests, keyring.
-On my system I need a customized Python installation rather than the system default.
+On my system I thus need a customized Python installation rather than the system default.
 Also requires the ADS account/token.